golfomania/Plugin_Thunderbird_FilterBySender/INSTALL.md

 ## Overview

-This Thunderbird extension adds a convenient button and context menu option to quickly filter all emails from the same sender.
+This Thunderbird extension adds a convenient context menu option to quickly filter all emails from the same sender.

 ## Features

-- **Filter Button**: Appears near the sender's email address when viewing a message
-- **Context Menu**: Right-click option in the message list
+- **Context Menu**: Right-click on any email in the message list to filter by sender
 - **Quick Filter**: Automatically populates the filter/search with the sender's email address
+- **Simple & Fast**: No complex UI, just right-click and filter

 ## Prerequisites